 Now, what is the in-memory data store?
 To put it simply, it is a database that keeps the whole dataset in RAM.
 Each time you query a database or update data in a database, you only access the main memory.

 So, there’s no disk involved in these operations.
 And this is great because the main memory is way faster than any disk.

 Why Use Redis as a Cache

 This is where Redis comes into play.
-Redis is built to stores all data in-memory, delivering the fastest possible performance when reading or writing data.
+Redis is built to store all data in memory, delivering the fastest possible performance when reading or writing data.

 Redis is extremely fast.
 It delivers sub-millisecond response times that enable millions of requests per second to power demanding real-time applications.

 Typically, you’ll want to store frequently accessed data in Redis so that whenever the data is requested, it can come from the cache instead of your database.